VOLTEC6647/Voltec-2022/README.md

 ### Driver 2 (Joystick 2)
 * Shooter
-  * A Button to shoot close to the fender
+  * A Button to shoot right next to the fender
-  * B Button to shoot 1 meter from the fender
+  * B Button to shoot 1 meter away from the fender
-  * Y Button to release the ball through the shooter if it is from the opposite alliance
+  * Y Button to release the ball through the shooter, if it is from the opposite alliance
   * Right Bumper to push out balls from within the indexer if they are stuck
 * Intake
   * X to toggle intake